 Renal artery stenosis, a narrowing of the blood vessels in the kidneys that can lead to high blood pressure and even renal failure

-If a dye is needed to make the blood vessels easier to see during the procedure, you may experience a bit of discomfort because of the insertion of the IV.
+If a contrast is needed to make the blood vessels easier to see during the procedure, you may experience a bit of discomfort because of the insertion of the IV.